 Most of the pies I've encountered have had a butter, shortening, lard, or cookie crust, but the Belgian Pie consists of a yeast-raised crust and can be filled with any of a number of fillings.
 Fruit fillings like apple, prune, and raisin are popular as is rice.
 Known in Dutch as Rijsttaart, the filling is akin to rice pudding.
+In his book, The History of the Belgian Settlements in Door, Kewaunee and Brown Counties, author Math S. Tlachac describes the pies as such: "The crust of which was made of dough, spread over with prunes or apples and topped with homemade cottage cheese.
+So tasty it was that one bite invited another."

 If you prefer a butter crust, you can substitute one here.
 Or just forget the crust all together and enjoy the pudding-like filling all on its own.